Orimalca/WebApplication_Project1/README.md

 1. Open the project's folder in cmd and run the command "npm install"
 2. In the same folder run the command "Node app.js"
-3. Enter your preferred browser and go to "http://localhost:8080" or click the link
+3. Enter your preferred browser and go to "http://localhost:8080"

 Additional Info:
 1. The file "ads.json" contains all the ads that will be shown,